Mens et Manus America Initiative

 HOW YOU CAN PARTICIPATE

-Beyond attending events and participating in the discussions, you can become engaged as a member of the Mens et Manus America planning committee.
+Beyond the events, you can become engaged as a member of the Mens et Manus America planning committee.

 The Planning Committee consists of a small number of faculty, staff, and students who:

 — Design and execute the speaker series based on input from faculty and students